niharnandala/End-to-End-Customer-Churn-Prediction-Retention-Decision-System/README.md

 - Full ML pipeline from raw data to deployed prediction app
 - Data cleaning independently in both Python (ML pipeline) and SQL (analytics layer)
-- Leakage prevention — churn_reason, churn_score, and CLTV excluded from the model with documented reasoning
+- Leakage prevention: churn_reason, churn_score, and CLTV excluded from the model with documented reasoning
-- Model comparison with threshold optimization — not fixed at 0.5
+- Model comparison with threshold optimization, not fixed at 0.5
 - Explainability using SHAP to connect model output to business decisions
-- SQL analytics in PostgreSQL — window functions, CTEs, cohort analysis, revenue segmentation
+- SQL analytics in PostgreSQL: window functions, CTEs, cohort analysis, revenue segmentation
 - Business dashboarding in Power BI with DAX measures and live PostgreSQL connection
 - Written business recommendations with actual revenue numbers attached